penguinite/onbox/src/quark/README.md

 # Quark

-Contains the core of Pothole's database layer.
+Quark is Pothole's database layer, where each file corresponds to a specific table.